Singularities and Quinn spectra: Introduction

-This work is organized as follows: we first recall from \cite{LM06} the main results on ad theories and Quinn spectra.
-In the next section we introduce the singularities in the context of ads and develop new ad theories this way.
+This work is organized as follows: we first recall from \cite{LM06} and \cite{LM14} the main results on ad theories and Quinn spectra and give a few examples.
+In Section 3 we introduce the singularities in the context of ads and develop new ad theories this way.
 Then the exact sequence for the bordism groups are constructed.
 It relates the ad theories among each other in case of a sequence of singularities.
-The next section deals with the classical example of manifolds ads.
-An assembly map shows that the corresponding Quinn spectrum with singularities represents the homology of manifolds with singularities of \cite{B1}.
-The following section is devoted to a Bousfield-Kan type spectral sequence for ads with singularities.
+Section 4 deals with the classical example of manifolds ads.
+An assembly map shows that the corresponding Quinn spectrum with singularities represents the homology of manifolds with singularities of \cite{MR0346824}.
+Section 5 is devoted to a Bousfield-Kan type spectral sequence for ads with singularities.
 For complex bordism such a spectral sequence was developed by Morava in \cite{MR546788}.
-We also briefly discuss product structures and external products.
+In section 6 we discuss product structures.
+It is shown that the Quinn spectrum of an ad theory with singularities is a strict module spectrum over the original Quinn spectrum.
+Moreover, there always is an external product for ad-theories with singularities which has all desired properties.
+Internal product structures are more difficult to obtain.
+We show that there is a way to produce an ad theory with an internal product which comes with a map from the original ad theory.
+In general, this map does not induce a homotopy equivalence on Quinn spectra in general but it does so under some conditions.